mariusei/mymailsender/README.md

 password: "your_password"
 ```

-You can also override these settings by providing arguments when initializing the `Mymymailsender` instance:
+You can also override these settings by providing arguments when initializing the `MyMailSender` instance:

 ```python
 from mymailsender import MyMailSender